rics3n/drone-ansible/README.md

 * `playbook` - define the playbook file (default: provisioning/provision.yml)
 * `ssh-key` - define the ssh-key to use for connecting to hosts

-The following is a sample Docker configuration in your .drone.yml file:
+The following is a sample configuration in your .drone.yml file:

 ```yaml
 pipeline: